mmterpstra/Bestie/README.md

 - [ ] Functional filtering of vcfs
 - [ ] Stability over > 10 samples
 - [ ] Rework dir structure to be more in line with warp/other public resources
+- [ ] End to end easybuild install

 Relevant example resources for writing wdl files :